staphopia/staphopia-web/README.md

-## Staphopia.com ##
+## Staphopia-Web ##

 This is the repository for the Django powered Staphopia.

-Master Branch: www.staphopia.com

-Dev Branch: dev.staphopia.com